 Also consider the grip, the zoom function, and overall, how it works for you.

 The flashlights that we’ve featured in our list today are all made of hardy materials and are constructed to ensure they’re water-resistant.
-Make sure you get a hardy piece, that is made of durable materials.
+Make sure you get a hardy piece made of durable materials.
 Plastic won’t cut it in the tactical flashlight world.

-The type of batteries the flashlight uses could determine the output quality, so ensure you choose the best quality batteries to ensure you get the best from your tactical flashlight.
+The type of batteries the flashlight uses could determine the output quality, so choose quality lithium ion batteries to get the most out of your top rated tactical flashlight.
 Poor quality batteries could limit the brightness of your flashlight and certainly won’t last as long.

 Most are water-resistant, but if you’re outside in wet conditions, you may want to consider a flashlight with a higher IP rating to ensure that, if the flashlight is submerged, it survives without any issues.